 Different language learning companies use different approaches.
 After extensive research on the subject and spending years teaching myself one of the most ancient and difficult languages on the planet – Circassian – I developed my method for learning a new language.

 Guided Immersion employs a proven method that turns the old way of language learning on its head.
 Instead of “memorizing,” we emphasize “remembering not to forget.”

-I know that sounds counterintuitive, but remember the difference between studying and learning?
-The responsibility of your success lies with the course and how it was designed.
-Put your faith in the Guided Immersion process and free yourself of the pressure and anxiety that come from studying or memorizing.
-Let the information be absorbed naturally, and it will become knowledge you never forget!
+I know that sounds counterintuitive.
+But, remember the difference between studying and learning?
+The responsibility of your success lies with the course and its design.
+Put your faith in the Guided Immersion process.
+Free yourself from the pressure and anxiety that come from studying or memorizing.
+Absorb the information naturally.
+Do that, and it will become knowledge you’ll never forget!